jamal94sm/NIPS2026/Rebuttal.md

 | X-Palm   | 17 | 136 | $0.373 \pm 0.268$ | $1.796 \pm 0.299$ | $472.9 \pm 380.9$ | $379.8 \pm 371.1$ | $1.765 \pm 0.956$ |
 | XJTU-UP  | 4  | 6   | $0.151 \pm 0.053$ | $1.958 \pm 0.055$ | $91.4 \pm 31.6$   | $23.6 \pm 8.5$    | $0.847 \pm 0.164$ |

-X-Palm shows the largest mean pairwise MMD (0.373) and FFD (472.9), more than twice the next-highest dataset (XJTU-UP, 91.4).
-KID and SWD, included specifically to test whether FFD's small-sample bias or Gaussian assumption were driving this result, reproduce the identical ranking (KID: $379.8 > 119.5 > 23.6 > 4.6$; SWD: $1.77 > 1.19 > 0.85 > 0.28$, for X-Palm, CASIA-MS, XJTU-UP, and MPDv2 respectively).
-While XJTU-UP and CASIA-MS both score higher PAD than X-Palm.
+X-Palm has the largest mean pairwise MMD (0.373) and FFD (472.9), over twice the next-highest (XJTU-UP: 91.4).
+KID and SWD — included to check whether FFD's small-sample bias or Gaussian assumption drove this — reproduce the same ranking (KID: 379.8 > 119.5 > 23.6 > 4.6; SWD: 1.77 > 1.19 > 0.85 > 0.28, for X-Palm, CASIA-MS, XJTU-UP, MPDv2 respectively), though XJTU-UP and CASIA-MS both score higher on PAD than X-Palm.

-These results with results of image quality analysis and cross-dataset evaluation (Table 3 of the manuscript) elevate that the performance drop on X-Palm dataset is not attributable to lower image quality.
-X-Palm's scanner and smartphone subsets score higher than the other three datasets on most quality metrics and sub-domain distance measures.
-The performance drop on this dataset is because of the domain shifts incorporated by different real-world challenges and variations.
+**Conclusion:** Together with the image quality results and cross-dataset evaluation (Table 3), these results show X-Palm's performance drop is not attributable to lower image quality — its scanner and smartphone subsets score higher than the other datasets on most quality and sub-domain-distance metrics.
+The drop instead reflects genuine domain shift from real-world acquisition variation.

 ## 5. References
 [1] He, Kaiming, et al. "Deep residual learning for image recognition."
-Proceedings of the IEEE conference on computer vision and pattern recognition.
-2016.‏
+CVPR.
+2016.

 [2] Gretton, Arthur, et al. "A kernel two-sample test."
-The journal of machine learning research 13.1 (2012): 723-773.‏
+JMLR 13.1 (2012): 723-773.

 [3] Ben-David, Shai, et al. "A theory of learning from different domains."
-Machine learning 79.1 (2010): 151-175.‏
+Machine learning 79.1 (2010): 151-175.

-[4] Heusel, Martin, et al. "Gans trained by a two time-scale update rule converge to a local nash equilibrium."
-Advances in neural information processing systems 30 (2017).‏
+[4] Heusel, Martin, et al. "GANs trained by a two time-scale update rule converge to a local Nash equilibrium."
+NeurIPS 30 (2017).

-[5] Bińkowski, Mikołaj, et al. "Demystifying mmd gans." arXiv preprint arXiv:1801.01401 (2018).‏
+[5] Bińkowski, Mikołaj, et al. "Demystifying MMD GANs." arXiv:1801.01401 (2018).

 [6] Rabin, Julien, et al. "Wasserstein barycenter and its application to texture mixing."
-International conference on scale space and variational methods in computer vision.
-Berlin, Heidelberg: Springer Berlin Heidelberg, 2011.‏
+Scale Space and Variational Methods in Computer Vision.
+Springer, 2011.

 [7] Pech-Pacheco, José Luis, et al. "Diatom autofocusing in brightfield microscopy: a comparative study."
-Proceedings 15th International Conference on Pattern Recognition.
-ICPR-2000.
-Vol. 3.
-IEEE, 2000.‏
+ICPR.
+IEEE, 2000.

 [8] Santos, Andrés, et al. "Evaluation of autofocus functions in molecular cytogenetic analysis."
-Journal of microscopy 188.3 (1997): 264-272.‏
+Journal of Microscopy 188.3 (1997): 264-272.

 [9] Peli, Eli.
 "Contrast in complex images."
-Journal of the optical society of America A 7.10 (1990): 2032-2040.‏
+JOSA A 7.10 (1990): 2032-2040.

 [10] Shannon, Claude Elwood.
 "A mathematical theory of communications."
-Bell system technical journal 27 (1948): 379-423.‏
+Bell System Technical Journal 27 (1948): 379-423.

 [11] Huynh-Thu, Quan, and Mohammed Ghanbari.
 "Scope of validity of PSNR in image/video quality assessment."
 Electronics letters 44.13 (2008): 800-801.‏